ooples/pine_script_docs/source/concepts/Tables.rst

 - We define a maximum lookback period as a ``MAX_LOOKBACK`` constant.
-This is an important value and we use it for two purposes: to specify the number of columns we will create in our one-row table, and to specify the lookback period required for the ``_src`` argument in our function, so that we force Pine to create a historical buffer size that will allow us to refer to the required quantity of past values of ``_src`` in our
+This is an important value and we use it for two purposes: to specify the number of columns we will create in our one-row table, and to specify the lookback period required for the ``_src`` argument in our function, so that we force Pine Script™ to create a historical buffer size that will allow us to refer to the required quantity of past values of ``_src`` in our
   `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__ loop.
 - We offer users the possibility of configuring the bull/bear colors in the inputs and we use ``inline`` to place the color selections on the same line.
 - Inside our function, we enclose our table-creation code in an